smartcontractkit/ccip-starter-kit-hardhat/README.md

 3. Deploy the [`BasicMessageReceiver.sol`](./contracts/BasicMessageReceiver.sol) smart contract to the **destination blockchain**, using the `deploy-basic-message-receiver` task.

-For example, if you want to receive a simple cross-chain message on the avalancheFuji blockchain, run:
+For example, if you want to receive a simple cross-chain message on the Avalanche Fuji blockchain, run:

 ```shell
 npx hardhat deploy-basic-message-receiver --network avalancheFuji